ShubhamNaiik/Bank-Churn-Analysis/README.md

         ELSE 'High (50%+)'
     END;
 ```
-Explanation:
-This bins customers into credit utilization brackets.

 ![image](https://github.com/user-attachments/assets/5e055cf8-712a-4cc7-9cf2-fc0de4be716a)

-Key Insight:

-58.5% of churned customers had low credit utilization (0–20%), indicating churn may be driven by lack of engagement, not debt pressure.
+Key Insight: 58.5% of churned customers had low credit utilization (0–20%), indicating churn may be driven by lack of engagement, not debt pressure.

 ### 4. Top 10 Customers by Utilization
 ```SQL